My task as director is not just to provide a nice evening’s entertainment. The most important thing is to make people

 — Andrej Wajda, Academy Award Tribute

 The Horrors of Nazism and the Tragedies of Communism

-a young soldier in the right-wing Nationalist army who is ordered, at the conclusion of the war, to assassinate the newly arrived communist district secretary.
-Maciek is a slightly dandified Polish Hamlet [Shakespeare?] who has fought in the uprising but is now uncertain about continuing to espouse an inevitably lost cause against the left.
+a young soldier in the right-wing Nationalist Army and is ordered, at the conclusion of the war, to assassinate the newly arrived communist district secretary.
+Maciek is a slightly dandified Polish Hamlet who has fought in the uprising but is now uncertain about continuing to espouse an inevitably lost cause against the left.
 He bungles the murder, killing two bystanders.

 Cybulski manages, through Wajda, to express a uniquely Polish sensibility — reflecting his nation’s troubled history — as well as the kind of youthful frustrations that are still recognisable today.
-But Wajda’s deeply romantic and personal vision . . . makes Ashes and Diamonds a gripping experience too.
+But Wajda’s deeply romantic and personal vision, inspired by both Italian neo-realism and by the more baroque images of Expressionism, makes Ashes and Diamonds a gripping experience too.

-The title of both the movie and the novel by Jerzy Andrzejewski (1973), who also wrote the screenplay, is taken from romantic poetry [written by C. K. Norwid, 19th-century Polish poet]: ‘Will there remain among the ashes a star-like diamond, the dawn of eternal victory?’
+The title of both the movie and the novel by Jerzy Andrzejewski , who also wrote the screenplay, is taken from romantic poetry [written by C. K. Norwid, 19th-century Polish poet]: ‘Will there remain among the ashes a star-like diamond, the dawn of eternal victory?’
 Wajda doesn’t attempt to answer this question.
-And it is the film’s ambiguities, . . . that continue to render it fascinating.
+And it is the film’s ambiguities . . . that continue to render it fascinating.

 The following is from an interview with Wajda, a comment about the star of our movie, Zbigniew Cybulski (Yakir, 1984):